-- It appears the the WYFR shortwave site in Okeechobee has been sold to the operators of WRMI (Radio Miami International).
+- It appears the WYFR shortwave site in Okeechobee has been sold to the operators of WRMI (Radio Miami International).
 This is a good turn of events for shortwave broadcasting.
-WRMI programmed mostly to the Caribbean and were difficult to hear in these parts.
+WRMI was programmed mostly to the Caribbean and was difficult to hear in these parts.

-- I published an commentary in Radio World Commentary: AM Efforts Should Include Tech Solutions.
+- I published a commentary in Radio World Commentary: AM Efforts Should Include Tech Solutions.
 What do you think?
 Should the industry be looking at something other than HD Radio?